Quarticore/DigDig/README.md

 It is actually the first full game I have ever created in Godot, in fact, it's the first full game I have ever created PERIOD.
 Hopefully that cuts me some slack.

-I have decided to release it all despite the fact it looks like it was written by a 14 year old recovering from an aneurism, because I think it is a representation of my first step into game creation, and I hope to look back on this and be able to see a the beginnings of a fruitful journey.
+I have decided to release it all despite the fact it looks like it was written by a 14 year old recovering from an aneurysm, because I think it is a representation of my first step into game creation, and I hope to look back on this and be able to see a the beginnings of a fruitful journey.

 # Opening the project